ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### CoBOM Extraction

-CoBOMs are processed after all tags have been loaded from CoRIMs.
-All the available Concise Bill Of Material tags (CoBOMs) are collected from the selected CoRIMs.
+All the available Concise Bill Of Material (CoBOMs) tags are then collected from the selected CoRIMs.

 The verifier MUST check each CoBOM to see whether it can be activated.
 The verifier MUST activate all tags referenced by an activated CoBOM.